modular/modular/LLCL/docs/AsyncValue.md

 ## Access to the `LLCL::Runtime` for an `AsyncValue`

-The LLCL runtime is designed to support multiple instances of a runtime in a process at the same time, so some things (e.g. allocating a new `AsyncValue`) require an `LLCL::Runtime&` to be handy and around.
+The LLCL runtime is designed to support multiple instances of a runtime in a process at the same time, so some things (for example allocating a new `AsyncValue`) require an `LLCL::Runtime&` to be handy and around.
 This can be awkward, because (like an `MLIRContext`) it is almost global state, and it is a pain to pass it around everywhere.